SCIFIHISTORY.NET

 "While fooling with a pylon, Will opens a time door that brings an astronaut and a hurricane to the Land of the Lost."

-It all came down to this: on this day in 1974, Partridge Family 2200 A.D. aired "Let's All Stick Together."
+On this day in 1974 (in the U.S.), Partridge Family 2200 A.D. aired "Let's All Stick Together."
 This served as the sixteenth and final episode of the program's final season, and here's the summary from the Partridge Family 2200 A.D. online website:

 "While helping with the housecleaning, Danny unknowingly disposes of a priceless antique entrusted to Shirley for safekeeping.
 When it is returned broken, the whole family becomes stuck together by a new super-glue formula."